-- This request must be approved by the Academic Dean and the Registrar.
+- This request must be approved by the Chief Academic Officer and the Registrar.

 - Foreign students may apply for a limited Leave of Absence as long as Homeland Security rules, regulations, policies and procedures are adhered to.
 As stated above, a Leave of Absence must be requested prior to the time the student plans to be away from school.
 In addition, a foreign student may not apply for a Leave of Absence until the student has been in attendance at the University for at least one academic year.
 If the Leave of Absence is not approved and the student no longer attends class, the student is considered to have ceased attendance at the school.

-Students returning from a LOA must contact the Registrar’s Office or Academic Dean before registering for classes.
+Students returning from a LOA must contact the Registrar’s Office or Chief Academic Officer before registering for classes.
 It is the responsibility of the student to be aware of any policy and/or curriculum changes.

 Students who have not attended the University for one year or more, must apply for re-admission and must meet the current entrance requirements.

 A student may withdraw from the school any time after the add/ drop period (described above) and receive a pro rata refund if he or she has completed 60 percent or less of the scheduled days in the current payment period in his or her program through the last day of attendance.
 A registration or administration fee will be deducted from the refund, not to exceed $250.00, as well as a deduction for equipment not returned in good condition within 45 days of withdrawal.
 If the student has completed more than 60% of the period of attendance for which the student was charged, the tuition is considered earned and the student will receive no refund.